tarithj/BubbleSortInEveryLang/README.md

 After **5 Passes** the algorithm concludes and produces the output `[ 12 , 21 , 30 , 31 ,  40 , 50 , 61 ]`

-# How to contibute?
+# How to contribute?

 We ♥ Contributors!

 You can solve issues or code an implementation of bubble sort in an language that isn't already implemented in the repository yet.

-To ensure your contibutions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/tarithj/BubbleSortInEveryLang/blob/master/CONTRIBUTING.md)
+To ensure your contributions count,  I implore you to follow the instructions mentioned in the [CONTRIBUTING.md](https://github.com/tarithj/BubbleSortInEveryLang/blob/master/CONTRIBUTING.md)

 Happy Submissions 🙂